hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithMultipleRenouncingExecutors.md

 ==================================================
 **You must complete payment next**

-Go to the Service Request tab on you case details
+Go to the Service Request tab on your case details

 Complete the payment process